its-miroma/fow/how-to/update/README.md

 {% endhint %}

 {% hint style="info" %}
-If you want the recommended FO configuration, you may [get its recommended settings](../../info/options.md).
+If you want the recommended FO configuration, you may [reset your custom settings](../../info/options.md#reset-settings).
 {% endhint %}

 {% hint style="info" %}